Sing a New Psalm:

 It’s also our intent that the books, online study pages, and videos each be able to stand alone if need be.
 We don’t want financial concerns or the lack of a compatible group to prevent anyone from reading and praying with the Bible.
 We know that there are people in our groups who never look at the website or watch the videos, just as there are people who do those things and more.
 The only really necessary part of studying the Bible, however, is reading the Bible.
 Everything else is secondary.

-The caution we would add is that if you’re limiting your Bible study experience to reading the Bible—andyou’re aware that you don’t understand what you’re reading—you probably should take a look at our online commentaries and listen to any related videos.
-Our Turning to God’s Word authors frequently address some of the more obvious difficulties in those places.
+look at our online commentaries and listen to any related videos.
+Our Turning to God’s Word authors frequently use our website commentaries and videos to address some of the more obvious difficulties with Scripture.
 If you’ve read all of our related commentaries and watched our related videos and still have questions, shoot us an email.
 We’re always happy to discuss Scripture, and some of our most cherished insights have come about in conversation with others.
+Another option is to talk with your parish priest, especially if you know him to be knowledgeable about Scripture.

 the best Catholic commentary about Scripture